ghc-proposals/ghc-proposals/proposals/0000-comma_qualified_structures.rst

 ~~~~~~~~~~~~~~~~~~

 Both ``TupleSection`` extension and presumable/conceivable ``ListSection`` extension
-are fully consistent and compatible with ``CommaQualifiedStructures``
+are fully consistent and compatible with ``CommaQualifiedStructures``.

 Costs and Drawbacks